vesuxyz/docs/docs/developers/addresses.md

 sidebar_position: 6
 ---

-For testing and integration purposes, we have deployed an initial version of the Vesu V2 protocol on Starknet mainnet.
-You can find the contract addresses in the table below.
+Below are the deployed contract addresses for Vesu V2 on Starknet Mainnet.

 | Contract     | Address |
 |--------------|---------|